chgara/chgara/README.md

 ## About me

-I'm a self taught developer interested in many areas of the Cs like IA, Web, Mobile...
-Now I am studyin 1st of Datascience and Artificial Inteligence in th polytechnic university of Madrid.
+I'm a self taught developer interested in many areas of the Cs like Web3, IA, Web, Mobile...
 I work as a FullStack developer at Ideas Locas team in Telefónica

 - ⚡ I'm currently decentralizing the world
+- 🏢 I have developed an [Web3 nft marketplace][nftmarket]
 - 📱 I have developed an [Instagram clone][instaclone]
-- 🛠️ I have provided the Fundación Godofredo Garabito y Gregorio their online services [website][fundacionggg].
+- 🛠️ I have provided the undación Godofredo Garabito y Gregorio their online services [website][fundacionggg].
 - 🤖 I'm learning machine learning on my own [my repo where I post the pdfs, examples...][ml]
-- 🌱 I’m currently learning algorithms and datastructures, the [repo][datastructures]
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects and learn more